Corporate strategies to support the Enterprise Agreement

 - 15 days of personal/carer’s leave each year for ongoing employees.

-- 16 weeks paid maternity leave available at full pay or 32 weeks at half pay.
+- Up to 16 weeks paid parental leave available at full pay or 32 weeks at half pay.

 - 10 days paid parenting leave for supporting partners.

-- Paid adoption and permanent foster care leave in line with maternity Leave provisions, and 5 days paid short term foster care leave.
+- Paid adoption and permanent foster care leave in line with parental leave provisions, and 5 days paid short term foster care leave.

 - Leave options for community or charity work.